douglasiacovelli/bluesnap-android-int/README.md

             ShippingInfo shippingInfo = (ShippingInfo) extras.get(BluesnapCheckoutActivity.EXTRA_SHIPPING_DETAILS);
         }

+A PaymentResult instance is holding information about the transaction such as the purchase amount, the currency, and indicates if this is a returning transaction or a purchase that was completed via paypal.

+    paymentResult.getCurrencyNameCode(); //e.g USD
+    paymentResult.getAmount(); //20.5
+    paymentResult.getPaypalInvoiceId(); // A string with the invoice Id.

 ## Complete the transaction
 To finish processing the transaction, you will need to make a server-to-server call to BlueSnap's Payment API, with the Hosted Payment Field token you used with the SDK.
 You should do this after the user has completed checkout and left the SDK checkout screen.